asia-pacific-energy-research-centre/aperc-osemosys/README.md

 ## Running the model

 ### Add the data
-1. Place all data in the `data` directory.
+Place all data in the `data` directory.
 This directory is *not* under version control.
-2. Edit the path to data sheets in `model_config.yml`.

 ### Configure the model run
-3. Adjust the number of years and economies to solve in `model_config.yml`.
-4. Add a description and version to the `Name` field.
+Adjust the run parameters by updating the following fields in the `model_config.yml` file:
+- `ForecastPeriod`: the forecast period.
+Valid years are between 2017 and 2050.
+- `Economies`: the economy abbreviation.
+- `Scenario`: either "Current" or "Announced".
+- `Solver`: glpk.
+CBC is also an option but will need to be installed separately.
+- `Name`: choose a descriptive name for your model run.
+- `FilePaths`: comment and uncomment the files you want to run.
+Note that demand files must be run with the "xxx" file.
+Power, Refining, and Supply must be run with the "yyy" file.

 ### Run the model
 5. Navigate to the `src` directory: